-Have you ever seen an outdated shop, peeling paint on the facade, cluttered walls, and absent retail clerks?
+Have you ever seen an outdated shop, with peeling paint on the facade, cluttered walls, and absent retail clerks?
 For sure, you stepped into that store with the reservation that you’re going to find what you’re looking for.
 A visually messy, complicated website is similar to this.
 It spoils the buying experience, the worst way to dampen marketing efforts.

 It’s one thing to attract visitors and keep them, it’s another to encourage them to do business with you.
-When you invest time, effort, and resources on a conversion-centered website design, you reduce the customer’s hesitation to purchase from your business.
+When you invest time, effort, and resources in a conversion-centered website design, you reduce the customer’s hesitation to purchase from your business.